aatmiyasilwal/HKU-Credit-Transfer-Database/README.md

 ---
 For any questions or feedback, please reach out to aatmiyas@connect.hku.hk.

-# Disclaimer
+### Disclaimer
+---
-This project serves as a tool to assist students in their search for credit transfer information.
+This project is not an official HKU product, and it simply serves as a tool to assist students in their search for credit transfer information.
 The final decision regarding course equivalencies and credit transfers rests with the home faculty of the student.
 Always consult with your faculty for official guidance.